richmahn/en_tn/heb/02/intro.md

 This chapter is about how Jesus is better than Moses, the great Jew.

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 2:6-8, 12-13, which are quotations from the Old Testament.
+Some translations indent each line of poetry to make it easier to read.
+The ULB does this with the poetry in 2:6-8, 12-13, which is quoted from the OT.

 #### Special concepts in this chapter ####